 |Food Fable: Apricots||Listen|

-Gold Velvet™ apricots are available for a brief period in early summer.
+Gold Velvet™ apricots are available for a few weeks in the early summer.

 Recipes that include Gold Velvet™ Apricots.
 One is easiest, three is harder.